 - The advantages/disadvantages of it

 - How you can implement the approach to manage your teams more effectively

 - If a bottom-up approach right for your business

 A bottom-up approach is a way of making corporate decisions that starts from the bottom of the hierarchy, rather than at the top.

-Instead, you focus on the needs of the customers and gather feedback from employees closest to the customer, who are often the lowest in a traditional management hierarchy.
+With a bottom-up approach, you focus on your customer needs and gather feedback from employees closest to them, who are often the lowest in a traditional management hierarchy.

 Why Do Organizations Use a Bottom-Up Management Approach?